dazeste/dazeste/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Portfolio
-- 🌱 I’m currently learning JavaScript, MySQL, Python
+- 🌱 I’m currently learning MySQL
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...